 - Sick Visits — How does scheduling work for same-day sick visits?

 - After-hours care — Is the office open after hours on evenings or weekends?
 If the office is closed, how are medical concerns addressed and triaged?
 And, where would I take my sick or injured child after hours?

 - Hospital Privileges — Do they have privileges where you plan on giving birth?
 If my baby needs hospitalization, where would they be admitted?

 - Doctor Coverage — Who covers for you when you are out of the office?

 - Timeliness — If having a doctor who runs on a schedule like a swiss clock is important to you, ask about average wait times for scheduled visits.

-In addition to finding the right health care professional for baby, there are things you can do to create a healthier environment for your baby at home.
-Some basic steps and precautions can make your home a greener, cleaner, and more healthy place for a newborn.
+In addition to finding the right health care professional for your baby, there are things you can do to create a healthier environment for your baby at home.
+Some basic steps and precautions can make your home a greener, cleaner, and healthier place for a newborn.
 You can read more about creating this haven by using some of your resting downtime to read Healthy Child, Healthy World.

 Cord Blood Banking

 Whether or not to bank your baby's cord blood is a personal decision with reasons that can vary from family to family.
 Given that the stem cells in cord blood potentially hold the secret to helping many illnesses, including cancer, it is a viable biological agent with value.
 Even if you don't think private banking is for you, a donation is also an option to consider instead of throwing it out after birth.
 Read more about cord blood banking, so you can make a well-informed decision.